efornara/godot/GLES2.md

 In godot 3.1, the selection of the renderer is part of the project settings.
-This branch aims for identical behaviour compared to its corresponding stable release, so, the selection of the renderer is decided at run / export time instead.
+This branch aims for identical behaviour compared to its corresponding official stable 3.0.x release, so, the selection of the renderer is decided at run / export time instead.

 Android
 -------